ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 # Running the browser data visualization tool

 The Dockerfile runs a multistage build.
-The .env file containing T-Pot username and password should not be copied into container, so mount it at runtime instead (see Dockerfile and run commands).
+The .env file containing T-Pot username and password should not be copied into container, so mount it at runtime instead (see Dockerfile and docker run commands).

 The easiest way to run is with the Makefile.
 In the project's root directory: